webqit/webqit-community.docs/webflo/README.md

 Webflo is so simple to use that you do not need any starter tool like `create-webflo-app`.
 It's strengths actually lie in letting you hand-craft your app!

 ## Concepts
 Every project starts on an empty directory that you can create anywhere on your machine.
-And every file you will create here is going to be all about your application; Webflo doesn't even make a footprint on your project.
+And every file you will create here is going to be all about your application; Webflo doesn't even own a footprint on your project.

-Just for the examples below, create a directory named `webflo-app` and navigate there on your terminal:
+Just for the examples below, create a directory named `webflo-app` and navigate there from your terminal:

 ```bash
 mkdir webflo-app